Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 2. Fast Before Your Infusion

-Fast 4-6 hours before your infusion appointment.
+Fast four to six hours before your infusion appointment.
 This means that you shouldn't drink or eat during that time before the infusion.
 You might get nauseous during the infusion, and vomit.
 Having content in your stomach may make this a dangerous situation.

 3. Nauseous?
 Ask for Zofran